 - 2-3 tablespoons (30-45 ml) heavy whipping cream

 - 1 teaspoon pure vanilla extract

 - 4 ounces semisweet chocolate chopped

 To make the chocolate cupcakes:

-- Preheat oven to 350°F. Line two 12-count muffins pans with 16 cupcake liners and set aside.
+- Preheat oven to 350°F (177°C).
+Line two 12-count muffin pans with 16 cupcake liners and set aside.

-- Bake at 350°F for 16-18 minutes or until a toothpick inserted into the center of the cupcake comes out clean.
+- Evenly distribute the batter between all 16 cupcake liners, making sure to fill each one a little over halfway full.
+Bake in separate batches at 350°F (177°C) for 16-18 minutes or until a toothpick inserted into the center of the cupcakes comes out clean.

-To make the strawberry frosting:
+To make the strawberry buttercream frosting:

-- In the bowl of a stand mixer fitted with the paddle attachment (or in a large bowl using a handheld mixer), beat the butter until smooth.
-Add in the powdered sugar and heavy cream and mix until well combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using an electric mixer, beat the butter until smooth.
+Add in the powdered sugar one cup at a time, making sure to mix in each addition until fully combined.